Investigating the role of mergers in galaxy assembly in the early Universe (z > 5): Results

-Overall, merger indicators based on morphological parameters suggest that the merger fraction, while increasing from $z=0$ to $z=1$, remains approximately constant at earlier epochs across $\sim 7$ Gyr of cosmic history, and then again decreasing at $z > 8$.
+Overall, merger indicators based on morphological parameters suggest that the merger fraction remains approximately constant between redshift $5$ and $8$ and then slightly decreases at earlier epochs.
 We find slight differences in normalization among different methods.
-For major merger tracers, longer merger timescale indicators yield on average higher merger fractions than short timescale indicators.
+For major merger tracers (i.e., asymmetry mergers and golden mergers), longer merger timescale indicators yield on average higher merger fractions than short timescale indicators.
 Similarly, at fixed observability timescale, minor merger indicators yield higher merger fractions than major merger ones.
 The slight decrease in the last two bins is affected by low number statistics and is not highly significant.
 We would need a larger sample to confirm this trend at $z>8$.
-However, we note that a similar decreasing trend of f$_m$ is also found with the photometric pair method, using studies based on larger (photometric) samples, corroborating this observed trend.
-We will further discuss the differences with other samples, including photometric studies, in the following section.
+However, we note that a similar decreasing trend of the merger fraction is also found with the photometric pair method f$_{\rm m,pairs}$ (see Fig. \ref{fig:merger_fraction}- panel C), using studies based on larger (photometric) samples \citep{duan25,puskas25_mergers,mantha18,kartaltepe07,man16}, corroborating this observed trend.
+We summarize our findings in Table \ref{table:results_merger_fractions} in the appendix \ref{appendix:tables}, where we specify the median stellar mass and the merger fraction in each redshift bin.